rockman007372/Obsidian-Vault/Relational Model.md

 ### Relation

 >[!definition]
->A relation is a set of tuple.
+>A relation is a set of tuples.

 - A relation is basically a table - an instance of the relation schema.
 - Each **instance** of schema R is a relation which is a subset of $$\set{(a_{1}, a_{2},...,a_{n}) \text{ | } a_{i} \in dom(A_{i}\cap \set{NULL}}$$